 To export ADM, start by opening or creating a session.
 For this example, imagine we’re working on a battlefield soundscape with the following elements:

-🎧 Pro Tip: Use a Binaural Mic to render your project and preview it with headphones.
+🎧 Pro Tip: If you don’t have an immersive studio, use binaural monitor to preview it with headphones.
 This helps you hear the spatial positioning before exporting.

 When you're ready to export: